 Resting is necessary because without it, we burn out, and who will that serve?

 In conclusion, collective grief experienced by the Black community is a long-standing tradition that serves as a testament to the resilience and strength of our community.
-Despite every challenge and roadblock, we have always found ways to come together, mourn, comfort, celebrate, and persevere.
+Despite every challenge and roadblock, we have always found ways to unite, mourn, comfort, celebrate, and persevere.